-68. The values of the Model\Mantissa, Model\Emin, Model\Epsilon, Model, Safe\First, and Safe\Last attributes, if the Numerics Annex is not supported.
-See A.5.3(72).
+\ "The values of the Model\Mantissa, Model\Emin, Model\Epsilon, Model, Safe\First, and Safe\Last attributes, if the Numerics Annex is not supported.
+See A.5.3(72)."

-Run the compiler with '-gnatS' to produce a listing of package Standard, has the values of all numeric attributes.
+Running the compiler with '-gnatS' to produce a listing of package Standard displays the values of these attributes.